BOSTON (CBS) – There is an unknown at the other end of every police encounter. A blind corner to round, a door to open, or a suspect to question.

 “It was less confrontational and it gave a level of protection that you just can’t get anywhere.
 You can’t get it with a standard vest.
 It’s not intimidating,” said Lawless, who bought ten for his department.

-In the event of an attack, Scali says, an officer can easily lift the shield to protect his or her face.
+In the event of an attack, Scali says, an officer can easily lift the Vector to protect his or her face.
 It can also be used to de-escalate situations without using lethal force.

 “It is not designed to kill.
 It’s designed to protect people, up close and personal,” Scali said.